virtuozzo/cloudscripting-docs/docs/reference/events.md

 ### onBeforeUpdateVcsProject

-The event will be carried out before the *update vcs project* action.
+The event will be carried out before updating VCS project.
 For a detailed guidance on the <a href="https://docs.jelastic.com/cli-vcs-deploy" target="_blank">VCS project deployment</a> refer to the linked page.

 **Event Placeholders:**